yakomaxa/micanpymol/README.md

 Then run mican on pymol:
  mican protein1, protein2, -R -i 3 -m matrix.txt -a align.txt

+For older pymol running on python2, use micanpymol_python2.py instead.

 ## About Mican
 Mican is a protein structure alignment program by Shintaro Minami et.al.